jon-jacky/Piety/editors/edsel.md

 puts the cursor back in the command region for you to type another command.

+Conventional full-screen display editing is (will be) provided by an enhanced version of *edsel* called *eden*.

 As in *ed*, you can execute any Python statement at the *edsel* command line by preceding it with the *!* character, for example *!dir(ed)*.